Ubuntu Server

 # Installation

-Follow the Official site (opens new window) to proceed installation.
-Here we make a few changes to install Elasticsearch 5.x
+Follow the official page (opens new window) to proceed with installation.
+Here we install Elasticsearch 8.x.

 Add the Elasticsearch repository.

-Now Elasticsearch can be installed via apt-get.
-Install.
+Now Elasticsearch can be installed via apt, so proceed with installation.

-$ sudo apt-get update && sudo apt-get install elasticsearch
+$ sudo apt update && sudo apt -y install elasticsearch

 $ sudo vim /etc/elasticsearch/jvm.options